framps/raspiBackup/README.md

 * UI installer configures all major options to get raspiBackup up and running in 5 minutes
 * Messages in English, German, Finnish and Chinese
 * Much more features ...
 (See doc below)
 * Default language is English.
-For following languages the English messages were translated.
+Following languages are supported native:
   * German
   * Finnish
   * Chinese
   * French

 ## Documentation